Oil majors likely to court Eddie O’Connor’s Mainstream

 The projects are part of a wider 1,300MW Chilean platform that Mainstream is planning after the company won contracts in 2016, benefiting from power purchase agreements from the Latin American country’s government.

-Mainstream has 1,500MW of projects in construction across Chile, Egypt, Senegal and South Africa and this is set to increase to 2.2MW “in the coming months”, the spokesman said.
+Mainstream has 1,500MW of projects in construction across Chile, Egypt, Senegal and South Africa and this is set to increase to 2.2GW “in the coming months”, the spokesman said.

 ‘Ambitious growth plan’